Root Canal Boulder, CO

 It’s understandable that you might feel a bit anxious when you hear “root canal,” but with modern anesthetics you’ll rarely be in any pain and it is a necessary procedure to save your tooth.
-Below we answer some of the frequently asked questions associated with root canals.

 First, you will probably be given a local anesthetic to numb the area.
 A rubber sheet is then placed around the tooth to isolate it.
 Next, a gap is drilled from the crown and any affected tissue is cleaned and reshaped.
 Medication may be inserted into the area to help fight bacteria.
 Depending on the condition of the tooth, the crown may then be sealed temporarily to guard against recontamination, or the tooth may be left open to drain, or we may go right ahead and fill the canals.
 If you’re given a temporary filling, it’s usually removed at the next visit and the canal(s) are filled.
 Once filled, the area is permanently sealed and a gold or porcelain crown is placed over the tooth to strengthen its structure and improve appearance.

 Swelling may cause discomfort for a few days, which can be controlled by an over-the-counter pain killer.
 A follow-up exam can monitor tissue healing.
 From this point on, brush and floss regularly, avoid chewing hard foods on the treated tooth, and see your dentist regularly.
-See a more detailed list of instructions on our post treatment care page.